aws-samples/aws-hpc-recipes/recipes/pcluster/isolated-clusters/README.md

     b.
 Enter passwords for Admin, cluster-admin, ReadOnlyUser, and for user000

-    - For demo purposes, I will be using “p@ssw0rd” without the quotes as my password for all three usernames.
+    - For demo purposes, I will be using “p@55w0rd” without the quotes as my password for all four usernames.

     c.
 Specify the on premise IP addresses and CIDR blocks for SSH traffic to be used by Administrators and Users.
 By default, the 0.0.0.0/0 entry allows all traffic.
 It is recommended to lock this down to only allow the IP addresses needed to login and manage the cluster.